- Soil Association

 One other way that Soil Association organic standards differ to any other type of laying hen system, is that certified farmers must give hens access to the outdoors at 12 weeks – a much younger age than free-range systems.

-Hens are initially fearful of novel environments such as the outdoor range, so by giving them access from an early age, you help to encourage a more free-range life for the hens.
+Hens are initially fearful of new environments, such as the outdoor range.
+By giving them access from an early age, farmers encourage a more free-range life for the hens.

 3. Higher standards of animal welfare: